firebird631/siis/doc/commands.md

 # Commands #

-Here are presented the differents commands managed by the command mode into the terminal instance, and also available from the monitoring Websocket through a client (Web client...).
+Here are presented the different commands managed by the command mode into the terminal instance, and also available from the monitoring Websocket through a client (Web client...).

 Support of monitoring client is not realized at this time.

-Each of the availables commande are detailed with theirs arguments.
+Each of the available commands are detailed with theirs arguments.
-Some command are general, having a global effects, some are more specific, some others are related to a trade, a trade operation or a strategy region.
+Some commands are general, having a global effects, some are more specific, some others are related to a trade, a trade operation or a strategy region.

-You should use the TAB key for auto-complete the arguments, it list/complete most of the arguments.
+You should use the TAB key for auto-complete the arguments, it completes most of the arguments.

 ## Help ##